OceanOptics/Inlinino/README.md

 Note that Thingsboard takes up to 2 minutes to start on a RPi.

 #### Provision Thingsboard
-For Inlinino V2 to work with Thingsboard we first need to setup devices on Thingsboard.
+For Inlinino TB to work with Thingsboard we first need to setup devices on Thingsboard.
 Inlinino Core is the device that will communicate with the python script, it allows to start and stop data acquisition for every instrument as well as export the data.
 Each instrument is then added as a device in Thingsboard.
 Connect to the instance of Thingsboard installed as a tenant and follow the steps below:

 1. Add core device:
     1. Go to Devices > + (bottom left)